USF-HII/usf-hii.github.io/pages/usf-rc-hii/interactive.md

 ---

-Please be considerate and only request what resources you think are necessary for your work as we have a limited amount of compute nodes and resources in this partition.
+Please try to be considerate and request the approximate resources necessary as there are a limited amount of resources allocated to the `hii-interactive` partition.

-Please **DO NOT** run sbatch jobs on the `hii-interactive` partition as this may prevent others from gaining an interactive session in a timely manner.
+Please submit batch jobs on another partitions besides `hii-interactive` as these jobs may prevent others from gaining an interactive session in a timely manner.